x-atlas-consortia/ubkg-box/docs/UBKGBox_BUILD_INSTRUCTIONS.md

 1. Open a Terminal window.
 2. Navigate to the build directory.
 3. Build a turnkey Docker distribution of ubkg-neo4j, as described [here](https://github.com/x-atlas-consortia/ubkg-neo4j/blob/main/docs/BUILD_INSTRUCTIONS.md).
+4. From the **[ubkg-front-end](https://github.com/x-atlas-consortia/ubkg-front-end)** repository, execute `build_ubkg-front-end build` and `build_ubkg-front-end push` to publish images of **ubkg-front-end** in Docker Hub in multiple architectures.
+5. From the **[ubkg-api](https://github.com/x-atlas-consortia/ubkg-api)** repository, execute `docker-development.sh build` and `docker-development.sh push` to publish images of **ubkg-api** in Docker Hub in multiple architectures.
-4. Execute `./build_ubkgbox.sh up`.
+6. Execute `./build_ubkgbox.sh up`.
 The script will:
    - validate and obtain information from _container.cfg_.
    - copy **app.cfg** from the _cfg_ folder to a folder named _app_instance_.
    - execute Docker Compose
-5. Docker Compose will build a container application named **ubkg_box*, with service-containers named
-- **ubkg-api-1**
-- **ubkg-back-end-1**

-Docker Compose will display messages to the Terminal window as it executes, showing status messages from Docker containers named **ubkg-back-end-1** and **ubkg-api-1**.
+Docker Compose will display messages to the Terminal window as it executes, showing status messages from the Docker containers.
 The messages from **ubkg-back-end-1** will be identical to those displayed during the build of the turnkey Docker distribution.
 ![img_1.png](img_1.png)

 The Container view of Docker Desktop will show:
 - a container named _ubkgbox_
-- subcontainers named _
+- subcontainers named
+  - _ubkgbox-front-end-1_
   - _ubkgbox-back-end-1_
   - _ubkgbox-api-1_

 Container ports will have the following links:
-- ubkg-api-1:8080 - to the root page of the ubkg-api instance running in **ubkg-api-1**
+- ubkg-api-1:7000/8080 - to the root page of the ubkg-api instance running in **ubkg-api-1**
-- ubkg-back-end-1:7474 - to the neo4j browser page for the neo4j instance running in **ubkg-back-end-1**
+- ubkg-back-end-1:4500/7474 - to the neo4j browser page for the neo4j instance running in **ubkg-back-end-1**